VanEck Gold Miners ETF

 GDX

-The VanEck Gold Miners ETF (GDX) is an exchange-traded fund that tracks a basket of global gold mining companies.
+The VanEck Gold Miners ETF (GDX) is a diversified fund that tracks the performance of major global gold mining companies.

 Investment Opinion: Should I buy GDX Today?